DrAnonymousNet/Nginx-Configurations/README.md

 - Least Connection
 - Least Time

-1. Least Connection: This algorithm ensures that the requests are only sent to the server with the least number of active connections.
-This will ensure that a server is not overworked while there is another server with fewer active connections.
+1. Least Connection: This algorithm distributes the client's request to servers with the least active connections at a particular time.
+This will ensure that no one server is overworked while other servers have fewer active connections.

 2. Least Time: This algorithm distributes requests to the servers based on the average response time of the servers and the number of active connections on the server.
 This load-balancing algorithm is only supported by Nginx plus.

-3. Resource Based: The server that processes a client request is determined by the available resources in the server at the time.
-Resources like CPU and memory of the server are majorly considered.

 # Configurations